Skip to main content

 The reflection loop works like this:

 • Generate: The model produces an initial output.
-(Optionally a sample output can be sent to the model which can later on be corrected, if needed, by the LLM)
+(Optionally a sample output can be sent to the model which can later be corrected, if needed, by the LLM)

 • Reflect: The model evaluates that output against a set of well-defined criteria.